OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

 * Click ``Next`` again.

 * Accept the terms of the license agreement, and click 'Finish'.

 The install will start now.

 It will only take a few seconds, but it will pause for a moment and warn you that you are about to install software with unsigned content.
+Check the box left to the `Unsigned` type.

+This is what the warning window should look like:

+.. odsafig:: Images/trust_parties.png
+   :width: 750
+   :align: center
+   :capalign: justify
+   :figwidth: 90%
+   :alt: trust_parties

+Once you have checked the box, you can now click ``Trust Selected`` option at the bottom right corner of the window.

-Click ``OK`` to continue the installation, and restart Eclipse when prompted to complete the process.
+Click ``Trust Selected`` to continue the installation, and restart Eclipse when prompted to complete the process.

 Once you have the plug-in installed, you need to set it up to be able to communicate with Web-CAT: